rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 # Introduction

 In this section, we will see the steps to add today extension to your project.
-Then steps for integrating app extension and MSLocationKit framework.
+Then steps for integrating app extension with MSLocationKit framework.

 # Add New Target